Paladin of Souls

 Paladin of Souls is a 2003 fantasy novel by American writer Lois McMaster Bujold.
 It won the Hugo, Locus, and Nebula awards.
 It is a sequel to The Curse of Chalion, and takes place approximately three years later.
 The series that it is part of, World of the Five Gods, won the Hugo Award for Best Series in 2018.

-Both Paladin of Souls and its prequel Curse of Chalion (2001) are set in the landlocked medieval kingdom of Chalion, which itself is a fictional equivalent of Castile and León during the time of the Reconquista, or Spanish Reconquest.
+Both Paladin of Souls and its prequel Curse of Chalion (2001) are set in the landlocked medieval kingdom of Chalion, which is a fictional equivalent of Castile and León during the time of the Reconquista, or Spanish Reconquest.